Lelant railway station: History

+The station was briefly closed in 1955, between 4 April and 14 May.
 Goods traffic was withdrawn in May 1956 and the station is now unstaffed.
-The original wooden station building is now a private dwelling and has been extended in a sympathetic style.
+The station, along with the rest of the St Ives line, was earmarked for closure under the Beeching cuts, but was saved after intervention by then-Minister for Transport, Barbara Castle.
 The village is at the top of the road that climbs the hill opposite the station entrance.
-The Old Station house was renovated in July 2009 and serves cream teas.
-A level crossing at the St Erth end of the platform gave access to a slipway with the crossing gates hung on granite pillars in the local style.
-Three of these pillars still stand by the line.
+The Old Station house served cream teas up until summer 2012.

 In 2022, the platform was extended by 13 m to allow it to accommodate trains with five carriages.

 Description

 The station is 1 mi north of St Erth and faces the Hayle Estuary.
 There is just a single platform, which is on the left of trains arriving from St Erth.

 Limited car parking is available, adjacent to the platform.
 The village is at the top of the road that climbs the hill opposite the station entrance.